run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-hpo.md

     reportTime: 24/08/2020 08:54:45
 ```

-Finally, you can delete the HPO job by running:
+Finally, you can delete the HPO Job by running:

         runai delete hpo1